The average retirement age in Australia in 2018 is difficult to determine.

 How do you define the term retirement?
 There is actually a definition of retirement for superannuation condition of release purposes (found here), but the definition of retirement for determining the average retirement age in Australia has changed over recent years.

-With the introduction of the superannuation transition to retirement rules in 2007, put in place by the Government to encourage people to work for longer, the definition of retirement and average retirement age in Australia has become somewhat skewed 10 years later in 2017.
+With the introduction of the superannuation transition to retirement rules in 2007, put in place by the Government to encourage people to work for longer, the definition of retirement and average retirement age in Australia has become somewhat skewed a decade later in 2018.

-The new changes to superannuation rules from 1 July 2017 may further affect the average retirement age in Australia.
+The new changes to superannuation rules from 1 July 2017 have further affect the average retirement age in Australia.

 There is no compulsory retirement age in Australian.
 Australian’s are able to work for as long as they like.
 Further, mandated employer contributions must now be made for employees over age 75, which wasn’t always the case.